Wramberg/TerminalView/README.md

 * Support for more shells

 ## Acknowledgments
-During development the SublimePTY (https://github.com/wuub/SublimePTY) project was a good source of inspiration for some of the problems that occurred.
+During development the SublimePTY plugin (https://github.com/wuub/SublimePTY) was a good source of inspiration for some of the problems that occurred.
 You can probably find a few bits and pieces from it in this plugin.

+For testing stubs and general test structure the Javatar plugin (https://github.com/spywhere/Javatar) was a good point of origin.